 April 13, 1960: This wonderful Hirschfeld art was created to promote the upcoming Saturday Evening Post’s feature on socialite and hostess Perle Mesta’s life.
-Can you name everyone?
+Can you name everyone (without cheating)?

 The Post’s feature included a story about Judy not making it to one of Perle’s parties until 1 am at which point the guests finally had dinner and they (and Judy) sang until 3 am.
-The clippings below are another ad plus an article that gives more info about Perle.
+The clipping below is another article that gives more info about Perle.
 The Saturday Evening Post issue hit stores on April 16, 1960.